First Marine Protected Area Created in Canada's Arctic

 Update: Oil Spill in the Gulf

 When it comes to the oil spilled into the Gulf of Mexico this summer, out of sight may be out of mind for some.
 Unfortunately, reports that the oil has been cleaned up appear to be overly optimistic.
-Wildlife and habitats are still at risk in this region that provides critical stopover areas for migrating birds and wintering grounds for other Canadian breeding bird species.
+Wildlife and habitats are still at risk in this region that provides critical stopover areas for migrating birds and wintering grounds for other Canadian breeding species.

 Gulf Spill: Where is the Oil?

 The cool, crisp days of autumn are here, and if you have waterfront property, you can prepare for the changing seasons with these helpful, environmentally friendly maintenance tips.